LordUnicorn31/Kujo-Studios/Docs/GDD.md

 # AI

+## Enemies in the main map

 The AI has the same units the player has.
 Thanks to this we are able to make the game fair in any aspect and make it feel like the player is playing against another human and not a machine.

 All the enemies have the same stats.

+## Enemies in the dungeons

+Goblins: Globins have a medium damage.

+Minotaur: Slow enemies that have tons of damage.

+Sipders: Fast enemies that have low damage.

 # Quests & quests solutions